mangpor2004 - stock.adobe.com

 1. Update the ecosystem routinely

-Recognize that all your network bits and pieces need care and feeding.
-Wireless routers, laptops, mobile devices, printers and anything else on the network should be kept up to date.
-Firmware, drivers and apps all develop security weaknesses over time.
-Keep them up to date, especially for devices that may leave your network when you travel.
-Don't be afraid to get to know your settings.
+Recognize that all your network components form an interconnected system -- and so they need care and feeding.
+Wi-Fi routers, access points (APs), laptops, mobile devices, printers and anything else on the network should have their OSes kept up to date.
+Firmware, drivers and applications all develop security weaknesses over time.
+Keep them updated, especially for devices that may leave your network when you travel.

 2. Use an obscure SSID

-For home networks, don't use your last name or any other easy identifiers in your service set identifier (SSID).
-No one needs to know which wireless LAN (WLAN) is yours -- better to use "PineTree" rather than "Johnson Family."
+For home wireless networks, don't use your last name or any other easy monikers in your service set identifier (SSID).
+While people are naturally inclined to name devices and networks after themselves, no one should know which wireless LAN (WLAN) is yours.
+In other words, better to use "TheDogPound" rather than "MikeAndLauraSmith" to name your wireless network.

 3. Use WPA2 encryption, minimally

-Your encryption options on just about any wireless access point (AP) or router will include the following:
+Your encryption options on just about any wireless AP or router will include all or most of the following:

-- Wired Equivalent Privacy, which is long obsolete;
+- Wired Equivalent Privacy (WEP), which is long obsolete;

 - Wi-Fi Protected Access 1 (WPA1), also a relic;